kwantam/batsHIIT/README.md

 ### No save/recall workout

 For now, you cannot save or load previous workout configurations.
 This is next on my list of crap to add.
+Note that the most recently used settings are automatically saved and restored.

 ## License